manaschaturvedi/TeamTechTitans-Katas2024/SoftwareSystems/alerting.md

 ## Architectural Choice

-- Event-Driven Architecture for real-time event processing, asynchronous alert generation, and event-driven workflows aligned with Fish Watch monitoring needs.
+- Event-Driven Architecture for real-time event processing, asynchronous alert generation, and event-driven workflows aligned with Fishy Watch monitoring needs.

 ## Deployment View
 Below is the deployment view based on the architecture choice and this ADR [Deploy Alerting System in cloud.md](../ADRs/005-alerting-metrics-and-thresholds.md)